SuperDiodo/ur_ros_rtde/ur_ros_rtde_tutorials/README.md

     ros2 action list
     ```

-The file `command_server.launch.py` can also be used to define a blacklist of plugin which must not be loaded.
+The file `command_server.launch.py` can also be used to define a blacklist of plugins which must not be loaded.
 By default, the plugins implemented in `ur_ros_rtde_gripper_commands` are disabled, since they rely on the presence of specific hardware.

 #### Move the robot